SofieThi/STH_Language/assignment_4/README.md

 -->The first script should perform benchmark classification using standard machine learning approaches

-This means CountVectorizer() or TfidfVectorizer(), LogisticRegression classifier
+This means TfidfVectorizer(), LogisticRegression classifier

 Save the results from the classification report to a text file